Quick Tips File

 The utlrp.sql and utlprp.sql scripts are provided by Oracle to

-after major database changes such as upgrades or patches.
-They are
+run after major database changes such as upgrades or patches.
+They

-located in the $ORACLE_HOME/rdbms/admin directory and provide a wrapper
+are located in the $ORACLE_HOME/rdbms/admin directory and provide

-on the UTL_RECOMP package.
-The utlrp.sql script simply calls the
+a wrapper on the UTL_RECOMP package.
+The utlrp.sql script simply

-utlprp.sql script with a command line parameter of "0".
-The utlprp.sql
+calls the utlprp.sql script with a command line parameter of "0".

-accepts a single integer parameter that indicates the level of
+The utlprp.sql accepts a single integer parameter that indicates

 DBMS_XPLAN